 If You Really Want to Learn, Teach Your Study Buddy

 Further, when articulating ideas in your own words, you may find yourself at something of a loss to explain things clearly.
 Again, this is a tremendous opportunity for growth!
-In struggling to elucidate a concept you inadvertently identify moments where your own comprehension can likely be improved, and with a study partner on hand you’ll have instant feedback as you seek greater clarity.
-The end result will be a deeper understanding of the exam and a new appreciation for its construction, which are key steps towards crushing the LSAT.
+In struggling to elucidate a concept you inadvertently identify moments where your own comprehension can likely be improved.
+With a study partner on hand, you’ll have instant feedback as you seek greater clarity.
+The end result will be a deeper understanding of the exam and a new appreciation for its construction.
+These are key steps towards crushing the LSAT.

 Make A Schedule With Your Partner And Stick To It

-One of the most important aspects of successful prep is making a detailed study schedule and keeping to it, and few things enforce accountability better than a teammate.
+One of the most important aspects of successful prep is making a detailed study schedule and keeping to it!
+Few things enforce accountability better than a teammate.
 Not only will a study buddy encourage you to be diligent in adhering to your plans, but they will also keep you motivated in moments of difficulty or distress!
 And that proves particularly valuable with Reading Comprehension, where boredom and passage fatigue are legitimate, high-risk concerns.

 Be Constructive With Your Study Buddy